Map #92: June 4, 2018

 Stumped?
 Check back Wednesday, Friday, next Tuesday, and next Friday for hints about where to focus your investigation.
-Because our maps will be posted biweekly during the summer, the answer will be posted on Monday, June 18, 2018.
+The answer will be posted on Monday, June 25, 2018.
 Good luck!

 Wednesday’s hint: This isn’t our first choropleth of the community districts of New York—so you might want to take a look at Map #14a.
 Imagine the inverse of that map, which would have some clear similarities to this week’s map.
 A good approach to solving this map would be to begin by making a list of the individual districts that would differ between this week’s map and the inverse of Map #14a.

 Friday’s hint: Two districts that stand out when you compare Map #14a and Map #92 are Brooklyn 15 (which is relatively dark on both maps) and Bronx 12 (which is very light on both maps).
 If you can figure out why these two district deviate markedly from the general trend of Map #14a and Map #92 being inverted, then you will be very close to solving this map.